<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How to cope with a military move right smack dab in the middle of the “most wonderful time of the year”?
 Here are a few ideas that worked for our family.

-1) Let go of expectations.
+Surviving a Military Move During the Holidays1) Let go of expectations.

 For both the holiday and your normal unpacking routine!
 You likely won’t get all your outside lights strung, nor will you finish unpacking every box in a week.
-Or maybe you're still making a home in temporary lodging for the time being.
+Well, maybe you will, but I won't.

 Give yourself permission to do what you can and not stress over what you feel is unfinished.
 If you’ve managed to make space to sit together and find room for a Charlie Brown-type Christmas tree, then I consider that a success!

-2) Start new traditions.
+2) Start some new traditions.

 3) Keep your sense of humor.